Eigenfocus/eigenfocus/README.md

 Here are some of the features:

 - Multiple Users with Permission Control
+- SSO (Single Sign-On) login with Google, Microsoft and other providers
 - Issue Assignments
 - Custom Issue Statuses & Types
 - Create multiple views for different purposes: planning, daily tracking, retrospectives and more.